-The Health, Place and Society research theme is the largest concentration of health geographers in the UK.
-The theme brings together research in two distinctive areas: the socio-environmental determinants of health and the geographies of biosciences, biopolititics and biosecurity.
-The theme’s research in each of these areas has had a significant and continuing impact on research, policy and practice in and outside of the discipline.
+The Health, Biosciences and Security research theme is one of the largest groups of health geographers in the UK.
+The theme brings together research in three distinctive areas: health, place and population; the geographies of bioscience and biomedicine; and the geographies of global health.
+The theme’s research in each of these areas has had a significant and continuing impact on research, policy and practice both inside and outside of the discipline.

 The Health, Biosciences and Security research theme consists of the following members:

 - Alexandra Boyle – ageing; emotional geographies; telecare

 - Dr Tim Brown (convenor) – critical public health; environment and health; security and risk